PowerShell/ProjectMercury/README.md

 Guide for Signing Up For API Key
 1. Navigate to <https://pscopilot.developer.azure-api.net>
-2. Click “Sign Up” located on the top right corner of the page.
+2. Click `Sign Up` located on the top right corner of the page.
-3. Sign up for a subscription by filling in the fields(email, password, first name, last name).
+3. Sign up for a subscription by filling in the fields (email, password, first name, last name).
 4. Verify the account (An email should have been sent from
     <apimgmt-noreply@mail.windowsazure.com> to your email)
-5. Click “Sign In” located on the top right corner of the page.
+5. Click `Sign In` located on the top right corner of the page.
 6. Enter the email and password used when signing up.
-7. Click “Products” located on the top right corner of the page
+7. Click `Products` located on the top right corner of the page
-8. In the field stating “Your new product subscription name”, Enter “Azure OpenAI Service API”.
+8. In the field stating `Your new product subscription name`, Enter `Azure OpenAI Service API`.
-9. Click “Subscribe” to be subscribed to the product.
+9. Click `Subscribe` to be subscribed to the product.

 In order to view your subscription/API key,
-1. Click “Profile” located on the top right corner of the page.
+1. Click `Profile` located on the top right corner of the page.
-2. Your  Key should be located under the “Subscriptions” section.
-Click on “Show” to view the primary or secondary key.
+2. Your Key should be located under the `Subscriptions` section.
+    Click on `Show` to view the primary or secondary key.